 Community Involvement, at Home and Around the World

 Both in our Vermont home and globally, Ben & Jerry’s sponsors all kinds of charitable activities in local communities.
 Here’s a sampling:

-Our corporate office sponsored over two-dozen community events in Vermont, ranging from a Sustainable Living Expo to the Burlington Book Festival.
+Our corporate office sponsored over two-dozen community events in Vermont, ranging from the South End Art Hop in Burlington to the Strolling of the Heifers in Brattleboro.
 At many of these events, our Scoop Truck doled out free ice cream just for the fun of it.
-All together, we donated over 400 gallons of ice cream and hundreds of hours of staff time at these community events.
+All together, we donated hundreds of gallons of ice cream, hundreds of hours of staff time, and more than $95,000 to these community events.

-We gave away ice cream totaling $39,900 to various organizations throughout the U.S. and Canada.
-We also gave away 10,000 free Ben & Jerry’s pint coupons to support the work of over 1,500 nonprofits outside the state of Vermont.
-Closer to home, we donated over 1,000 gallons of ice cream to Vermont nonprofits through both our manufacturing plants and Vermont’s Finest (our in-state distributor).
+We gave away ice cream worth $142,289 to various organizations throughout the U.S. and Canada.
+We also gave away almost 10,000 free Ben & Jerry’s pint coupons to support the work of over 1,500 nonprofits outside the state of Vermont.
+Closer to home, we donated hundreds of gallons of ice cream to Vermont nonprofits through both our manufacturing plants and Vermont’s Finest (our in-state distributor).
 On top of the Company’s donations, our scoop shop owners gave away thousands of gallons of ice cream to support the work of nonprofit organizations in their local markets.
-To spur themselves on to even greater heights of generosity and community involvement, the Franchise Advisory Council decided to set aside $40,000 out of their system-wide marketing budget to fund a unique Matching Bulk Program that reimburses individual scoop shops for half of the cost of ice cream donated to nonprofit organizations.
+To spur themselves on to even greater heights of generosity and community involvement, our franchisees decided to set aside $40,000 out of their system-wide marketing budget to fund a unique Matching Bulk Program that reimburses individual scoop shops for half of the cost of ice cream donated to nonprofit organizations.